-While other federal or DOE SBIR/STTR programs may operate on different schedules, EERE provides funding to competitively selected clean energy technology small businesses once per year.
+While other federal or DOE SBIR/STTR programs may operate on different schedules, EERE provides funding to competitively selected energy efficient and renewable energy technology small businesses once per year.
 New financial awards are known as Phase I awards.
 Follow-on awards made to previous Phase I awardees are known as Phase II awards.
 All EERE SBIR/STTR awards follow the “Release 2” schedule.

 Quickly Determine Your Eligibility